harsimran498/Terraform-Demo/README.md

 IMPORT SSL CERTIFICATE

+There are two options to import already created ssl certif in terraform:

-In order to import Public ACM certificate in terraform from any infra, use this command and then with terraform script , you can associate the same to ALB to hit the website on HTTPS.
+1. In order to import Public ACM certificate in terraform from any infra, use this command and then with terraform script , you can associate the same to ALB to hit the website on HTTPS.

 terraform import aws_acm_certificate.cert arn:aws:acm:eu-west-1:288053372299:certificate/5dfebca7-8833-4b0e-b8e1-ff6e3245df21

+2. The code itself , please check the main.tf file for that in resource tag - "aws_acm_certificate".